TheRealBarenziah/tfaker.js/README.md

 - tfaker.placekitten(width, height) `// display width * height px kittens. output=> "http://placekitten.com/width/height"`

 ##### todo:
+- TESTS (it was at the end of the list where it made no sense)
 - image (need cautious datamining)
 - city
 - date (not settled between pure lunar or hybrid);